Search

 Withdrawal from a Course

 Withdrawing from a course differs from dropping a course.
-Students drop the course themselves during the Drop/Add period, and the course does not appear on their official transcript.
+Students may drop a course themselves during the Drop/Add period, and the course does not appear on their official transcript.
+After the Drop/Add period, students may only withdraw from a course.
 To withdraw from a course after the Drop/Add period, the student must obtain permission from his or her academic advisor.
 After the Drop/Add period, students permitted to withdraw from a course receive a designation of W for that course on their academic record.
-The deadline for requesting withdrawal from a course in a fall/spring term is four weeks prior to the last day of classes for fourteen-week courses and two weeks prior to the last day of classes for seven-week courses.
+The deadline for requesting withdrawal from a course in a fall/spring term is four weeks prior to the last day of classes for 14-week courses and two weeks prior to the last day of classes for 7-week courses.
 The deadline applies to course withdrawals for any reason other than medical.
-Coursework discontinued without the advisor’s permission will result in a grade of F.
+Coursework discontinued without the permission of the course instructor and the academic advisor will result in a grade of F.

-Withdrawing from a course is permitted in multiple fall/spring terms, as long as a student maintains a course load of at least 16 credits.
+Withdrawing from a course is permitted in multiple fall/spring terms, as long as a student maintains a course load of at least 16 credits per term (and no more than 10 credits in a session).
 Withdrawing from a course to an underload (fewer than 16 credits) is generally permitted only once in a fall or spring term.
 However, a student may begin another term in an underload with certain restrictions (see below).
 A student may also be permitted to withdraw to an underload more than once if there are significant medical reasons (see below).
-Students are cautioned that taking an underload may result in a delayed graduation date.
-(See section on Satisfactory Performance Each Term (Term Credit Requirements).)
+Students are cautioned that taking an underload may result in a delayed graduation date (see section on Satisfactory Performance Each Term – Term Credit Requirements).

-If a student notes errors in his/her course schedule, he/she should immediately consult with his/her advisor during the one-week schedule correction period that occurs immediately after Drop/Add ends.
+If a student notes errors in his/her course schedule, he/she should immediately consult with his/her advisor and no later than three days following the end of the drop/add period.

 Course Changes for the Summer Terms

-Summer Terms are structured for first-year Chinese students to take courses to meet the MOE requirements.
-First-year students who wish to delay taking the required Chinese courses must submit a petition form to the Office of the Registrar.
-The deadline for withdrawal from a course will be two weeks prior to the last day of classes for summer term courses.
+Summer terms are structured for first-year Chinese students to take designated Chinese Society and Culture (CHSC) courses to meet the MOE requirements.
+First-year students who wish to delay taking the required CHSC courses must submit a petition form to the Office of the Registrar.
+The deadline for withdrawal from a CHSC course will be before the end of the fifth week for summer term courses.
 All course changes need to be approved by the student’s academic advisor and processed by the Office of the Registrar.

-In recognition that observances of religious holidays may affect classroom attendance and the submission of graded work, members of the various religious affiliations should inform their instructors of major religious holidays that occur when classes are being held at or before the beginning of each term.
+In recognition that observances of religious holidays may affect classroom attendance and the submission of graded work, at or before the beginning of each term members of the various religious affiliations should inform their instructors of major religious holidays that occur when classes are being held at or before the beginning of each term.
 In the event of a conflict, students wishing to observe a specific religious holiday should request that their instructors arrange for a postponement or makeup of work.
 Duke Kunshan University encourages all faculty to make reasonable accommodations necessary for students’ religious observances.
-If an instructor is unable or unwilling to grant the request, students should consult the Office of Undergraduate Studies.
+However, it is the student’s responsibility to make such requests prior to the holiday.
+If an instructor is unable or unwilling to grant the request, students should consult the Office of the Registrar and Academic Services.

 Undergraduates at Duke Kunshan University are expected to complete the bachelor’s degree in eight terms of enrollment.
-This period may be extended with approval from the Office of Undergraduate Studies for legitimate reasons, but the maximum length should not exceed six years, including the time taken for leave of absence.
-For students who are taking a leave of absence for military service reasons, the maximum length could be further extended by two years.
+This period may be extended with approval from the Office of Academic Services for legitimate reasons, but the maximum length should typically not exceed six years, including the time taken for leave of absence.
+For students who are taking a leave of absence for military service reasons or starting a business, the maximum length could be further extended by two years.
+Students who need more than six years to complete the program due to extenuating circumstances should get approval from the Registrar and Dean of Academic Services.

 It is primarily the responsibility of students to keep parents and guardians informed of their academic standing and progress as well as any difficulties that may affect their performance.
-The University’s registrar does not release end of term or midterm grade information to parents and guardians without students’ written permission.
+The Registrar does not release end of term or midterm grade information to parents and guardians without students’ written permission.
+Students who so choose may provide delegated access of select academic records to third parties (including family members) using the Guest User Setup Instructions for Students available on the Registrar’s website.
 Parents and guardians may be alerted to emergency and extraordinary situations that may impinge upon a student’s well-being.

-First-year students are encouraged to take a 2-credit writing course (W) during their first session at DKU.
-The primary goal of the 2-credit writing courses is to give students a chance to practice and develop their writing skills (e.g. stating positions clearly, explaining ideas well, supporting arguments) through studying and then writing about an interesting topic.
-Writing assignments include any kind of expository writing that fits the subject matter of the course (e.g. position papers, argument papers, policy briefs, critiques, summaries, reports, editorials, literature reviews).
-These courses will require weekly writing assignments and student writing will be the main factor in the course grade.
+First-year students are required to take a required 2-credit writing course (W) during their first session at DKU.
+The primary goal of the 2-credit writing courses is to give students a chance to practice and develop their writing skills (e.g., stating positions clearly, explaining ideas well, supporting arguments) through studying and then writing about an interesting topic.
+Writing assignments include any kind of expository writing that fits the subject matter of the course (e.g., position papers, argument papers, policy briefs, critiques, summaries, reports, editorials, literature reviews).
+These courses will require weekly writing assignments and student writing is the main factor in the course grade.
 Students will also learn citation practices and how to find and evaluate references for their writing.

 Work Taken During High School

-College-level courses taken elsewhere prior to matriculation at Duke Kunshan may be considered for prematriculation credit provided they meet each of the following criteria: were taken after the commencement of the junior year of high school and yielded a grade of B- or better, not used to meet high school diploma requirements, taken on the college campus, taken in competition with degree candidates of the college, taught by a regular member of the college faculty, offered as part of the regular curriculum of the college, and not taken on a study abroad program completed prior to matriculation at Duke Kunshan.
-Formal review of courses meeting these criteria will proceed after an official transcript of all college courses taken and documentation pertaining to these criteria are received by the university registrar.
-(See also the section on entrance credit in this chapter for a discussion of the number of prematriculation credits that can transfer and how they may be used at Duke Kunshan.)
+College-level courses taken elsewhere prior to matriculation at Duke Kunshan University may be considered for prematriculation credit provided they meet each of the following criteria: were taken after the commencement of the junior year of high school and yielded a grade of B- or better, not used to meet high school diploma requirements, taken on the college campus, taken in competition with degree candidates of the college, taught by a regular member of the college faculty, offered as part of the regular curriculum of the college, and not taken on a study away program completed prior to matriculation at Duke Kunshan University.
+Formal review of courses meeting these criteria will proceed after an official transcript of all college courses taken and documentation pertaining to these criteria are received by the university registrar (see also the section on entrance credit in this chapter for a discussion of the number of prematriculation credits that can transfer and how they may be used at Duke Kunshan University).

 Work Taken After Matriculation at Duke Kunshan University